Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Repot your umbrella plant every year, giving it a slightly larger pot each time.
 You can slow down the growth of your plant if you repot it less often.

 How to Grow an Umbrella Plant From a Cutting

 Umbrella plants root easily from cuttings.
 Choose a newer stem, one that is still actively growing and cut it from the main plant.
 Apply some rooting hormone to the tip and gently press about an inch of it into moist soil in a pot.
 Umbrella plants like high humidity, so place a plastic bag over the container to create that humid environment.
 Root should start to develop in about 4 weeks.

 How to Grow an Umbrella Plant Using Air Layering

 Air layering is a technique that is similar to layering.
 Instead of bending a stem down to the ground to encourage it to grow roots in the soil, you will be encouraging the plant to grow roots from an existing stem that doesn’t touch the soil.

 The first step is to “wound” the stem.
 This is done by making 2 parallel cuts on the stem and then connect them top and bottom so that you are able to peel the outer layer of the stem away.
 Alternatively, if the stem is not thick enough for this method, make a single cut in the stem and shove a toothpick in to hold it open.
 You want to expose the inner or Cambrian layer which is where the roots will form.

 You can add rooting hormone to the expose layer if you want.
-Then you wrap that wound with pre-moistened sphagnum moss and then wrap the moss in plastic to make sure that it doesn’t dry out.
-When you see roots through the plastic, you can cut the stem away from the plant, carefully unwrap it and then plant it in container.
+Then wrap that wound with pre-moistened sphagnum moss and then wrap the moss in plastic to make sure that it doesn’t dry out.
+When you see roots through the plastic, you can cut the stem away from the plant, carefully unwrap it and then plant it, moss and all, in a container.
 Cover the container with plastic to create a humid environment while your cutting continues to grow out its root system.

 © 2019 Caren White